mingjiliu/mingjiliu.github.io/_reviews/even-more-reviews.md

 >
 > --- Friedrich Nietzsche

-*Existential brilliance.*

 A favourite, or so I think, of my old housemates.
 This anime is the story of Saitama, an unemployed *sararīman* who decides to become a superhero just for the fun of it.
 He has no deep motivations or internal conflicts.
 He has no unusual backstory.
 He does not train particularly hard.
 Yet, in a very short span of time, he ends up as essentially the most powerful being in the universe, able to turn gigantic monsters into crimson giblets with a single, unenthusiastic punch.
-And now he's bored and his life feels empty.
+And now he's bored and his life feels empty. *Ah, existential brilliance.*

 This absurd premise provides an incredible canvas for existential pondering.
 Ennui and malaise circle this show like insatiable sharks.
 The show presents a host of colourful side characters that stand up to insurmountable challenge, only for their valour to be revealed as illusory when Saitama steps in to punch their obstacles away in an instant.
 The show depicts an array of villains with fiendish abilities who, an *augenblick* after being introduced, are reduced to raining viscera with a single knuckle sandwich.